-Established in 2009, the Ballydangan Bog Red Grouse Project aims to prevent the decline and, in the long-term, increase the numbers of red grouse and other birds of conservation concern on Ballydangan Bog, Co.
+Established in 2009, the Ballydangan Bog Red Grouse Project aims to prevent the decline and, in the long-term, increase the numbers of Red Grouse and other birds of conservation concern including breeding Curlew on Ballydangan Bog, Co.
 Roscommon.

-Building on the original project management plan (2010-2015), this report provides Moore Gun Club and Roscommon Regional Game Council with detailed guidance on how to improve the ecological conditions of the site from 2016-2020 in a manner that supports a diversity of wildlife species and existing conservation priorities.
+Building on the original project management plans 2010-2015 and 2016-2020, this conservation plan (2021-2025) provides the local community (e.g. Moore Gun Club, Moore Community Council and local farmers) as well as the partners involved with detailed guidance on how to improve the ecological conditions of the site in a manner that supports a diversity of wildlife species and existing conservation priorities.

-The project utilises the best biological methods available for red grouse conservation.
+The project utilises the best biological methods available for Red Grouse and breeding Curlew conservation.
 The management is achieved through a range of strategies, including habitat improvement, predator control, monitoring, disturbance control, public awareness and education.

-An unintended consequence of the project has been the arrival of (successfully) breeding curlew to the project site.
-This report sets out to better incorporate the needs of this critically endangered species into the conservation programme.
+An unintended consequence of the project has been the arrival of breeding Curlew to the project site.
+This plan sets out to better incorporate the needs of this critically endangered species into the conservation programme building on experiences learned.

-As a community-based venture, the project also aims to engage with the local community to create awareness about the importance of red grouse conservation on raised bogs.
+As a community-based venture, the project also aims to engage with the local community to create awareness about the importance of Red Grouse conservation on raised bogs.
 Some of the public awareness activities include the development of educational material, hosting school visits and disseminating the project's outcomes through site visits and local press.

-This management plan is intended to be dynamic and will be reviewed annually.
+This conservation plan is intended to be dynamic and will be reviewed annually.
 It recommends actively consulting with stakeholders and encouraging participation and involvement from the local community in the management programme.